Minoru Mochizuki: Career

 In 1925, Mochizuki began judo and joined the Kodokan where he became an outstanding competitor.
 Under the tutelage of Jigoro Kano, the founder of judo, as well as the renowned Sanpo Toku, Mochizuki became the youngest member of the Kobudo Kenkyukai – an organization for the study, preservation and development of classical martial arts – established within the Kodokan.
 Here he practised among others Katori Shinto-ryu.
 In 1930, he was sent by Jigoro Kano to study aikijujutsu with Morihei Ueshiba.
-He was the uchideschi of Morihei Ueshiba at the Kobukan dojo for one year before opening his own dojo in Shizuoka City in 1931.
+He was the uchideshi of Morihei Ueshiba at the Kobukan dojo for one year before opening his own dojo in Shizuoka City in 1931.

 He was awarded two Daito-Ryu scrolls by Ueshiba in June 1932 ("Goshinyo no te" and "Hiden ogi no koto").
 He spent eight years in Mongolia where he was an active educator and entrepreneur of projects to improve communications and irrigation.
 His idea of combating communism with the application of the principles of "mutual welfare and prosperity" and of "the best use of energy" of Jigoro Kano contributed to the development of his region.
 His irrigation project was completed after the Second World War by the Chinese authorities.
 Mochizuki was the first to teach aikido in the West when he traveled in France from 1951 to 1953 as a judo teacher.
 He was the 3rd Aikido Division head of the Kokusai Budoin-International Martial Arts Federation (IMAF Japan) after Ueshiba and Tomiki.
 He taught at the dojo of Shizuoka until nearly the end of the last millennium and spent the last years of his life in France with his son Hiroo.

 Personal

-On May 30, 2003, Mochizuki died in Aix-en-Provence, France at the age of 96.
+On May 30, 2003, Minoru Mochizuki died in Aix-en-Provence, France, at the age of 96.

+His son, Hiroo Mochizuki, introduced karate in France and founded martial art Yoseikan Budō.